 In addition to numerous projects in banking and a comprehensive system of smart automation introduced at the company itself years ago, Swisscom has worked with the canton of Zürich to develop and implement a series of RPA use cases for the cantonal authorities.
 These include a system for handling requests for short-time work.

 The COVID-19 pandemic caused short-time work applications among cantonal authorities in Switzerland to skyrocket.
 The canton of Zürich normally sees ten such requests per month, but the figure abruptly shot up to 30,000.
 At an average processing time of ten minutes, even recruiting more personnel would not have been enough to prevent severe delays in payment.
 The canton therefore made use of Swisscom's experience and, early in 2021, introduced an RPA system based on SAP's Intelligent Robotic Process Automation software.
 The result is that the system has been running stably for more than half a year, while requests now take 85% less work to process.
 Average processing time has been cut to just 30 seconds.
-All this was achieved in a period of only ten days between initial contact with Swisscom and the go-live date.
 A follow-up project is due to automate further administrative processes in the canton of Zürich in autumn 2021.
 Other cities and cantons are also planning to step up their use of RPA.